pploszczyca/Expense_Tracker_V2/README.md

 ## Features
 - [X] Saving expenses/incomes,
 - [X] See current money status in wallet,
-- [X] See how much money you spend/gain in month
+- [X] See how much money you spend/gain in month,
-- [X] Export/Import data to/from JSON
+- [X] Export/Import data to/from JSON,
-- [ ] Search specific expense
+- [ ] Search specific expense,
-- [ ] Filter data in main list menu
+- [ ] Filter data in main list menu,
-- [ ] Customizable expense's/income's groups
+- [ ] Customizable expense's/income's groups,
-- [ ] Graph for visualizing money flow
+- [ ] Graph for visualizing money flow.